FriendsOfOpenTelemetry/opentelemetry-bundle/docs/src/user-guide/getting-started.md

 composer require friendsofopentelemetry/opentelemetry-bundle
 ```

+### Notes

+#### OpenTelemetry SDK and `tbachert/spi`

-OpenTelemetry SDK uses `tbachert/spi`, a Composer plugin that register services by loading files from autoload files, this provides a way to instance services required by OpenTelemetry to work in any applications.
+The OpenTelemetry SDK uses `tbachert/spi`, a Composer plugin that registers services by loading files from the autoload configuration.
+This acts similarly to a container but is not the recommended approach for managing services in Symfony applications.
-The purpose is similar to a container, but this not how it should be handled within a Symfony application.

-For a complete and clean installation, when requiring our bundle, you will be asked to choose to enable this plugin.
-We advise you to say **no**.
+To ensure a clean and optimal setup:

+- When prompted during installation, do not enable the `tbachert/spi` plugin.
-We also advise you to install `mcaskill/composer-exclude-files` Composer plugin and exclude OpenTelemetry files from autoload:
+- Install the `mcaskill/composer-exclude-files` Composer plugin and exclude OpenTelemetry files from the autoload process by adding the following configuration to your composer.json file:

 ```json
 {